 RB Peyton Barber

-Peyton Barber has carved out a role as Washington's short-yardage running back this season, which is partly why he is only averaging 2.2 yards per attempt.
-The team has also relied on Barber when playing with a lead (35 of his 48 carries came in wins over the Philadelphia Eagles, Dallas Cowboys and Cincinnati Bengals).
+Peyton Barber has carved out a role as Washington's short-yardage running back this season, which is partly why he is only averaging 2.7 yards per attempt.
+The team has also relied on Barber when playing with a lead (76 of his 94 carries have come in the team's six wins).
+Barber's best game of the season came on Thanksgiving, when he carried the ball 11 times for 57 yards in a rout of the Dallas Cowboys.

 CB Ronald Darby

 Ronald Darby has been a Day 1 starter and the only member of the secondary to start every game this season, which is significant considering he missed a combined 20 games the previous three seasons in Philadelphia.
-Not only has Darby been reliable, but he has thrived opposite Kendall Fuller.
-Coming off a career-high four pass breakups against the Bengals, Darby is now the sixth-highest graded cornerback per Pro Football Focus.
-He is also tied for the team lead with seven pass breakups, tied for second in solo tackles and tied for fourth in total tackles.
+Not only has Darby been reliable, but he has been productive opposite Fuller.
+He leads the team in pass breakups and ranks third in solo tackles.

 "Darby's done a nice job for us," defensive coordinator Jack Del Rio said.
 "Consistency is what we're looking for.
 When he's playing consistently, he's a really strong player for us.
 We like his contributions for us.
 We're looking throughout our defense for more consistency, and that's how we're working at it."